tejasnikumbh/StrideSparkBackend/README.md

 Make any changes to input there

-Alternatively, have your own file and supply it as a third argument Example : python Backendv1.py <somefilename>
+Alternatively, have your own file and supply it as a third argument Example : python Backendv1.py " some file name "